-- Stock 2,296 Muskellunge fingerling (1.5 per littoral acre) in odd numbered years.
+- Stock 2,296 Muskellunge fingerling (1.5 per littoral acre) in even numbered years.

 Forest Lake is a popular fishing lake.
 Largemouth Bass and Walleye are favorite targets of many anglers, and it is becoming an increasing popular site for Muskellunge angling.
 Summer angling can limited by abundant vegetation growth and competition with recreational boaters.

 Ice angling for Walleye is popular, especially early in the season.
 Willow Point is a popular spot for early season ice anglers.

 Bass virus has be documented from bass in Forest Lake.